data-integrations/facebook/docs/FacebookAdsBatchSource-batchsource.md

 **Fields:** Fields to be queried.

 This fields will be used to generate output record schema.
-Note, some of fields will be included in response only if specific breakdown is selected(*age* as example).
+Note, some of fields will be included in response only if specific breakdown is selected(*age* for example).
 See Facebook Insights Api documentation for more information.

 **Breakdowns:** Breakdowns to be applied to query.